This article was first published on 28 November 2022.

 Vaccines for malaria

 The use of a malaria vaccine – RTS,S/AS01 (RTS,S) created by GlaxoSmithKline (GSK) – was approved for the first time by the WHO in October 2021.
 The vaccine is a result of 30 years of research and support from many organisations, including GSK, the Walter Reed Army Institute of Research, the PATH Malaria Vaccine Initiative, the Bill and Melinda Gates Foundation and Wellcome.
 So far, it has reached more than a million children in Ghana, Kenya and Malawi, where it is being piloted.
 It has significantly reduced life-threatening severe malaria and hospitalisation with malaria infection in these countries.
+Its reach will widen soon with twelve countries set to receive 18 million vaccine doses between 2023 to 2025.

 How is Wellcome supporting the fight against malaria?